 Adults 18 and up, $60/Audubon member, $75/non-member

 Do you want to identify the birds on your feeder?
 Are you still trying to sort out all those ducks on the water?
 Are you interested in learning skills to identify birds on your own?
 Then this is the class for you!
 The class is taught by Marcus Roening, local master birder and past president of the Washington Ornithological Society and Tahoma Audubon.
-Marcus loves to share his joy of birders with beginning bird watchers.
+Marcus loves to share his joy of birds with beginning bird watchers.
 Designed for beginners, this class meets at the Tacoma Nature Center and includes two local field trips on Saturdays, November 8 & 15, 9:00am to noon.
 Transportation not included.

 Adults 18 and up, $75/Audubon member, $90 non-member

 This class will offer the "post-beginner" birder the chance to develop identification skills and birding methods while honing your birder's intuition.
 This class includes two field trips on October 19 & 26.
 Instructed by Brandon Hawn.
 To register, call (253) 591-6439.
 Class meets at Tacoma Nature Center.
 Transportation not included - carpooling encouraged.

 ADVANCED BIRDING WITH KEN BROWN